 Why is this project so important?

-Wild baby elephants are trapped in the forest, and for every wild-caught calf, as many as five others are killed during the capture.
-Each year, along the Thailand-Myanmar border for example, up to 100 young elephants may be sold to supply tourist camps.
+Elephant calves are being taken from the wild.
+For every wild-caught calf, as many as five others are killed during the capture.
+Each year, along the Thailand-Myanmar border, up to 100 young elephants may be sold to supply tourist camps.
 The full extent of trade in other areas is not yet known.
 Elephant Family’s 2015 study confirmed that there is a transnational trade between Myanmar (Burma) and Thailand to meet the demand for baby elephants in tourist elephant camps in Chiang Mai, Thailand.
 Babies are either caught in the wild, or born to captive females in Myanmar and sold as “orphans” to tourist centres.
 It remains imperative that countries be called to account by changing laws, increasing enforcement activities, closing legal loopholes and introducing stricter penalties.

 Duration: 2015 - present